Three Ways to Improve Hybrid Meetings in 2023

-As we march into the second half of 2022, it is safe to say hybrid work is here to stay.
+It is safe to say that hybrid work is here to stay.
 According to Forbes, 81% of business leaders believe hybrid will be the leading work model by 2024, but over 70% of businesses lack a comprehensive hybrid strategy.

 Look at the how of hybrid meetings